ravenawk/new_pb/docs/blog/posts/ansible_builder_intro.md

 Execution environments in Ansible refer to container images that include all the necessary dependencies, modules, and plugins to execute Ansible automation.

 ## Prerequisites
-You must have the following installed on your system:
+You should have the following installed on your system:

 - Either Podman or Docker
 - Python
 - pip

+!!! note
+    Red Hat subscribers can install Builder via RPM packages, but this guide focuses on the pip installation method.

 ## Installation
 We will install using `pip`, the Python package manager.
-We'll install it in a Python virtual environment to isolate the installation and prevent potential conflicts with system packages.
+We will install it in a Python virtual environment to isolate the installation and prevent potential conflicts with system packages.
-(You can alternatively install it from Red Hat repositories if you have a Red Hat subscription.)

 Create and activate a virtual environment:
 ```bash